aossama/itworx-workshops/git-scm-lab-102/05-git-clone.md

-Here we'll examine the git clone command in depth. git clone is a Git command line utility which is used to target an existing repository and create a clone, or copy of the target repository.
+Here we'll examine the git clone command in depth. git clone is a Git command line utility which is used to target an existing repository and create a clone of the target repository.
 If a project has already been set up in a central repository, the `git clone` command is the most common way for users to obtain a development copy.

 Like `git init`, cloning is generally a one-time operation.
 Once a developer has obtained a working copy, all version control operations and collaborations are managed through their local repository.

 The `git clone` clones a repository into a newly created directory, creates remote-tracking branches for each branch in the cloned repository (visible using `git branch -r`), and creates and checks out an initial branch that is forked from the cloned repository's currently active branch.

 ## Repo-to-repo collaboration